-7.1 Introduction
+6.1 Introduction

 Until 2011 VIMOS MOS observations have required mandatory pre-image observations to be carried out (usually several months) before the actual MOS exposures in order to ensure accurate positioning of the slits on the MOS masks.
 This conservative approach was adopted because there are significant technical difficulties involved in accurately predicting slit positions without a pre-image.
-However recent upgrades to VIMOS have improved its stability and a detailed investigation into the accuracy to which slit positions could be predicted concluded that for many realistic observing programmes it would indeed be a valid approach.
+However, upgrades to VIMOS have improved its stability and a detailed investigation into the accuracy to which slit positions could be predicted concluded that for many realistic observing programmes it would indeed be a valid approach.
 As of June 2012 Pre-ImageLess Multi Object Spectroscopy (PILMOS) is being offered as an option to VIMOS users.
-Currently there are restrictions for MOS observations in PILMOS mode.
-In addition we encourage users to take note of the expected PILMOS performance as described in [1].
-The implementation of the PILMOS option for mask preparation utilises tools and procedures that were already in place for pre-image based mask preparation, consequently section 7.3 describes the procedure with particular emphasis on the new PILMOS specific aspects and directs the reader to existing documentation for the unchanged aspects of the procedure.
+Currently, there are restrictions for MOS observations in PILMOS mode.
+In addition, we encourage users to take note of the expected PILMOS performance as described in [1].
+A stand-alone PILMOS tool was available until P95.
+Starting in P96, the new unified Guidecam/PILMOS tool should be used for PILMOS mask preparation.

-7.2 Requirements and Restrictions for PILMOS usage
+6.2 Requirements and Restrictions for PILMOS usage

-The initial PILMOS release is subject to conservative restrictions, some of which we expect to relax in future periods.
-The priority is clearly that the PILMOS option does not lead to slit losses that are greater than would have been experienced via the pre-imaging approach.
+The PILMOS release is subject to conservative restrictions to ensure that the PILMOS option does not lead to slit losses that are greater than would have been experienced via the pre-imaging approach.

-7.2.1 Restrictions
+6.2.1 Restrictions